ABOUT US

 Inspired by the concept of a murmuration—the coordinated movement of starlings—Starling Health Collective is grounded in the belief that connection, collaboration, and attunement are central to movement and change.

-Bringing a systemic lens, Dr Alice Morgan believes that training clinicians in mental health can provide broad impact in mental health support in the community.
-Alice's work is trauma-informed, relational, and evidence-based at its core, while remaining warm, human and intentionally down-to-earth in tone.
-Our trainings are workshop based, and combine presentations of the current evidence-base with role-plays, reflective discussions and collaborative input that increase clinician confidence in their own work.
-We also believe that clinicians learn best when supported by peers, so build in Communities of Practice to all our work.
+Our trainings are workshop based and combine presentations of the current evidence-base with games, role-plays, reflective discussions and collaborative input that increase clinician confidence in their own work.
+We also believe that clinicians learn best when supported by peers - Communities of Practice are built into all the work that we do.

 We value diversity and work with people from all backgrounds, honouring each individual’s lived experience, culture and perspective.
 Above all, we aim to create spaces—clinical, professional, and restorative—where people feel safe, understood, and supported to grow.